Simply LaKita

 Overhead view of ingredients needed to make burgers in separate bowls on grey surface.

-2. Worcestershire Sauce - Adds deep, savory umami flavor.
-Don’t skip it, this one ingredient makes a huge difference.
+2. Worcestershire Sauce - This is the secret to that deep, savory, old-fashioned flavor.
+Don't skip it, one tablespoon makes a real difference.

-4. Paprika - Adds a touch of smokiness and subtle sweetness.
+4. Paprika - Adds a subtle smokiness and a touch of sweetness that rounds everything out.

 👉🏾 See the recipe card below for exact quantities and full instructions.